 Customer Service Rating: 4.0 [Trustpilot]

-You will, however, have unknowingly used its service before.
-That’s if you’ve ever sought motorcycle insurance quotes from a comparison website.
+When considering classic motorcycle insurance comparison the majority of websites are powered by Vast Visibility.
+Who?
+You’ve probably never heard of the company.
+However, you’ll likely have unknowingly used its service before.
+That’s if you’ve ever sought quotes from a comparison website.

 When arranging insurance for vintage and classic bikes, there are several extra considerations.

-Cover may be cheaper than standard insurance.
-But if you want coverage that’s fine-tuned to your specific needs, you should expect an increase in the premium.
+Plans may be cheaper than a standard bike policy.
+But if you want protection that’s fine-tuned to your specific needs, you should expect an increase in the premium.

 Equally, you may need to jump through additional hoops by providing extra documentation.

-Whether you choose one of the motorcycle insurance companies listed in this guide or not, hopefully, you found one more of the aspects covered here useful.
+Whether you choose one of the companies listed in this guide or not, hopefully, you found one more of the aspects discussed here useful.
 Good luck!

 If you’re considering purchasing or have purchased your dream bike from yesteryear, protecting your investment may also be on your mind.
 Here, we’ve answered a few frequently asked questions about classic motorcycle insurance.